 File

-- SEC compliant EDGAR and iXBRL filing package assembly, submission and validation.
+- Automated SEC compliant EDGAR and iXBRL filing package assembly, validation and submission

 Distribute